-On 13 November 2017, 23 EU Member States submitted a Joint Notification to the EU Council of Ministers setting out their intention to utilise the Permanent Structured Cooperation (PESCO) mechanism to further European defence (CSDP).
-Ireland and Portugal notified the Council of Ministers of their intention to join in early December and a Decision formally launching PESCO was adopted on 11 December 2017.
-The first 17 capability projects were formally launched in March 2018.
+In November 2017, 23 EU Member States submitted a Joint Notification to the EU Council of Ministers setting out their intention to utilise the Permanent Structured Cooperation (PESCO) mechanism to further European defence (CSDP).
+Ireland and Portugal subsequently joined in early December and a Decision formally launching PESCO was adopted on 11 December 2017.
+The first 17 capability projects were formally launched in March 2018, with a second tranche agreed in November 2018.
 The UK did not sign the Joint Notification and will, therefore, remain outside of PESCO.
 In doing so, the UK will have no decision making rights over its governance or veto over its future strategic direction.Jump to full report >>

 Commons Briefing papers CBP-8149